fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - Log files
 - How to check the PI Web API is installed and running
 - Commands to check the PI Web API
-- Error messages and the related causes
+- Error messages and causes
 - Possible solutions to common situations

 Log files
 ---------

-Fledge logs into the system syslog, mainly warnings and errors and in some circumstances rows of severity information.
+Fledge logs messages at error and warning levels by default, it is possible to increase the verbosity of messages logged to include information and debug messages also.
+This is done by altering the minimum log level setting for the north service or task.
+To change the minimal log level within the graphical user interface select the north service or task, click on the advanced settings link and then select a new minimal log level from the option list presented.
 The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example:

 screenshot from the Fledge GUI